UIUC-iSchool-DataStories/is457_fall2023/week01/lecture01p1.md

  * Tell well-evidenced stories

 notes:
-in some detail, here are the learning outcomes of this course as in the syllabus
+in some detail, here are the learning outcomes of this course as in the syllabus...

 ---